ilijadimitrov-mk/KafkaIko/README.md

 ## Installing Server to test

-Creation od EC2 instance to manage the cluster is not done by Terrform.
-If needed can be created and installed so we can create the Topics but we expect that this will be handeld by the APP.
+Creation of EC2 instance to manage the cluster is not done by Terraform.
+If needed can be created and installed so we can create the Topics, but we expect that this will be handled by the APP.

-For test purposes Linux 2 EC2 instace was created.
+For test purposes Linux 2 EC2 instance was created.

-Instalation steps:
+Installation steps:

 ```
 sudo yum -y install java-11